 What the heck is risotto and how does it do that thing it does?
 Hey, I thought rice was an Asian thing, not Italian?
 Ok, here’s a quick breakdown for you.
 Risotto is indeed an Italian rice dish, more specifically a Northern Italian rice dish.
 Usually, round, medium or short grain, the most common types of rice used for making risotto are Arborio, Carnaroli, Maratelli and Vialone Nano.
 You’ll have the most luck finding Aborio in American grocery store, but the latter three are truly the best when it comes to a killer risotto.

 The basic concept behind risotto is that you are slow cooking a high starch rice using a large amount of liquids.
 That is risotto in its most basic form.
-By constantly stirring and slowing adding liquids as the rice absorbs, it breaks down the starches and and the broth becomes a creamy consistency.
-Risotto is traditionally cooked with butter, onions and wine.
+By constantly stirring and slowing adding liquids as the rice absorbs, it breaks down the starches and the broth becomes a creamy consistency.
+Risotto is traditionally cooked with butter, onions, and wine.

 But this is where things get fun.
 With such a simple base, you can literally put everything but the kitchen sink in a batch of risotto.
 And it will still turn out amazing, and comforting, and tasty.
-For this particular batch of risotto, I opted for wild mushrooms – as may fresh varieties as I could get me hands on in the dead of winter.
+For this particular batch of risotto, I opted for wild mushrooms – as may fresh varieties as I could get my hands on in the dead of winter.
 I had hoped for fresh Maitake mushrooms, but luck was not on my side this week.
 I settled for a healthy clump of Oyster mushrooms, Criminis, Shitake mushrooms, and a fistful of my secret stash of backyard Chanterelles, harvested and dried last fall.

 I replaced the traditional onion with a more flavorful combination of shallot and garlic, and reconstistuted the dehydrated Chanterelle mushrooms with my variation of the mirepoix as it became translucent.